 What to pack for a trip to Sicily

-I won’t go into too much details about what you should pack for your trip to Sicily.
-My overall recommendation is to pack light and to bring comfortable clothes for sightseeing and some good hiking gear.
+Pack light and bring comfortable clothes for sightseeing and good hiking gear.
 This brief packing list is suitable for the spring and summer months:

 - A t-shirt or tank top.
-I love my Kyra by Kuhl and the Harmony tank.
-If you are going in the spring, you may need a long-sleeve t-shirt such as the Trista hoody.
+I love my Juniper tank top If you are going in the spring, you may need a long-sleeve t-shirt such as the Airkuhl Hoody.

 - A jacket.
-What you wear really depends on when you go, but for the summer or spring Stryka jacket by Kuhl is enough.
-Once again, remember it gets cold on Mount Etna.
+What you wear really depends on when you go, but for the summer or spring Stryka Jacket by Kuhl is enough.

 - A hat.